 Directions:

-Prep the sugar by mixing all the ingredients together.
+Prep the sugar by mixing all the ingredients.
 Mull the cherries, thyme, and basil in a shaker.
 Add the Cointreau, lime juice, bourbon, and vinegar.
-Take a lime wedge and run it around the rim of the glass prior to dipping it into the sugar mixture.
-Shake well and serve over ice, and top with ginger beer.
+Take a lime wedge and run it around the rim of the glass before dipping it into the sugar mixture.
+Shake well and serve over ice, topping with ginger beer.
 Garnish with basil and lime zest.

 Thai Coconut Salmon Curry